Start Here for a community experience

-It's that easy, and with skyrocketing tuition, a community college is the perfect, inexpensive headstart to the rest of your life.
+It's that easy, and with skyrocketing tuition, a community college is the perfect, inexpensive head start to the rest of your life.

-Apply today and start the path to a new future!
+Enroll today and start the path to a new future!

 An Associate of Arts (AA) degree comprises 60 credit hours of instruction.
 36 of those credit hours must come from the general education requirements from the six “ways of knowing” outlined by the state of Idaho.
 The remaining 24 credit hours will be chosen from the pathway of a student’s choice.
 In the AA degree, of those 24 credit hours, a greater emphasis will be put on social sciences and humanities.
 An advisor will help the student pick those 24 credits so he/she will complete the classes most beneficial for his/her chosen field.
-These 24 credit hours will also ensure that if students choose to go on for their bachelor’s degree, they will arrive at the university of their choice as true Juniors.
+These 24 credit hours will also ensure that if students choose to go on for their bachelor’s degree, they will arrive at the university or college of their choice as "True Juniors".

 An Associate of Science (AS) degree, like the AA degree, comprises 60 credit hours of instruction.
 36 of those credit hours must come from the general education requirements from the six "ways of knowing" outlined by the state of Idaho.
 The remaining 24 credit hours will be chosen from the pathway of a student’s choice.
 In the AS degree, of those 24 credit hours, a greater emphasis will be put on math and science.
 An advisor will help the student pick those 24 credits so he/she will complete the classes most beneficial for his/her chosen field.
-These 24 credit hours will also ensure that if students choose to go on for a bachelor’s degree, they will arrive at the university of their choice as true Juniors.
+These 24 credit hours will also ensure that if students choose to go on for a bachelor’s degree, they will arrive at the university or college of their choice as "True Juniors".

 An Associate degree is rich in general education courses that results in students having a very well-rounded education.
 Studies include coursework in the humanities, social sciences, sciences, oral communications, written communications and mathematics.
 While the associate degree helps students gain useful career skills, it is typically designed as a stepping stone to a bachelor’s degree program.
 For students seeking a two-year technical or career-oriented degree, consideration should be given to earning an Associates of Applied Science (AAS) degree.